JetBrains/attachme/readme.md

 ## AttachMe - IntelliJ debugger plugin

-- AttachMe will attach the IntelliJ debugger automatically even if you start your app from terminal (or any other way).
+- AttachMe will attach the IntelliJ debugger automatically even if you start your app from the terminal (or any other way).
 You don't need to trigger `Attach to process` action manually.
 - If you have a complex process hierarchy with many parent/child processes, AttachMe can auto-attach to all the newly forked child JVM processes.
-The behaviour will be similar to `set follow-fork-mode child` in the GDB debugger.
+The behavior will be similar to `set follow-fork-mode child` in the GDB debugger.

 ![](demo.gif)